-For one weekend in April, Porthleven celebrates Cornwall’s culinary delights. food and craft stalls surround the harbour, and there will be live cooking demonstrations and workshops, music, dancing, and a range of activities for younger visitors.
+For one weekend in April, Porthleven celebrates Cornwall’s culinary delights.
+Food and craft stalls surround the harbour.
+There will also be live cooking demonstrations and workshops, music, dancing, and a range of activities for younger visitors.

 Tregothnan’s tranquil botanical gardens are open to the general public for one weekend only for their annual charity garden opening.
 Owned by the Boscawen family, the estate is also home to England’s only tea plantation.

-At other times of the year, you can join group garden tours or arrange a private garden visit – see the website for details).
+At other times of the year, you can join group garden tours or arrange a private garden visit.

 Enys Bluebell Festival, late April/early May

 Within the 30 acre gardens at Enys is an open meadow known as Parc Lye, which is covered in bluebells during the spring.
 The Enys Bluebell Festival is a celebration of this breathtaking natural display.
 Enjoy exploring the gardens before relaxing with a cream tea or a slice of homemade cake in the café.

 Outside the Bluebell Festival, the the gardens at Enys are open from April –September on Tuesday, Thursday & Sunday afternoons (gardens open every day during the Bluebell Festival).

 Fowey Festival of Arts and Literature, 11th-18th May 2019

 There’s no better time to visit Fowey than during the festival.
 The diverse programme includes talks, interviews, workshops, exhibitions, presentations, performances, concerts, an art trail, guided walks and river cruises.
 And as you’d expect, there’s also a range of Daphne du Maurier related events and workshops.